kartiksethi/SVD-vs-CUR/README.md

 # SVD-vs-CUR

+This project highlights a detailed comparison between the two matrix factorization methods namely SVD (Singular Value Decomposition) and CUR Matrix Approximation, developed in partial fulfilment for the Information Retrieval Course offered at my University.

+### Instructions:

-To execute the files
+### Executing the files

-For Singular Value Decomposition python svd.py
+#### For Singular Value Decomposition
+* Execute the python file 'svd.py'.
+* The data set used is [jester-data-3] (http://eigentaste.berkeley.edu/dataset/).

-For CUR
+#### For CUR Matrix Approximation
-python cur.py
+* Execute the python file 'cur.py'.
+* The data set used is [jester-data-3] (http://eigentaste.berkeley.edu/dataset/).

-Comaprision and related graphs between cur and svd python svdcurcomparison.py
+#### For Experimental Comparison and Related graphs between CUR and SVD

-The input file is jester-data-3.xls
+* Execute the python file 'svdcurcomparison.py'.